stefan-it/lrz-gpu-tutorial/single-gpu.md

 Then `nvidia-docker` can be used to run the container.

 The virtual server provides a huge SSD storage with 800 GB of space.
 The mount point of the SSD storage is also mounted in the *Docker* container.
-Thus you can put your software and data under `/ssdtemp` in the virtual server and you can access it under `/mnt` in the *Docker* container later:
+Thus, you can put your software and data under `/ssdtemp` in the virtual server and you can access it under `/mnt` in the *Docker* container later: